-Ripple focuses on utilization-focused evaluation approaches that support organizational learning and adaptation in highly complex contexts.
-We apply qualitative and mixed methods, with an emphasis on maximizing participation, and particular attention to the needs of faith-inspired and interreligious practitioners.
+Ripple evaluations inform and inspire practitioner decision-making, learning and adaptation in highly complex contexts.
+We apply qualitative and mixed methods, with an emphasis on maximizing participation, and attention to the unique needs of faith-inspired practitioners.
+Ripple is well known for contextualizing mainstream approaches and supporting bottom-up innovation to improve the way that interfaith action is evaluated.
 Our partners say Ripple strengthens both programs and results.

 - Utilization-focused evaluation of the Swiss Culture and Religion in Mediation (CARIM) Program 2011-2020, using Outcome Harvesting + Attitude Change (with Switzerland’s Federal Department of Foreign Affairs, and Ripple teammates Michèle Ferenz, Sarah Davies and Hur Hassnain).